Sustainability

 Introduction To Flax

-Flax is one of the oldest and strongest natural bast fibers, extracted from the flax or linseed plant.
-It is a hard, brittle fiber with a natural luster, and its color typically ranges from ivory to light brown to gray.
+Flax, one of the oldest and strongest natural bast fibers, is extracted from the flax plant.
+This hard, brittle fiber has a natural luster and ranges in color from ivory to light brown or gray.

 Features